xtreme8000/CavEX/README.md

 make
 ```

-Please also copy the fragment and vertex shaders from `resources/` next to your `./cavex` executable.
+Please also copy the fragment and vertex shaders from `resources/` next to your `assets/` directory.